co-Palko/USB-Zigbee_stick_v4/README.md

 ## In English

-This stich is developed based on LAUNCHXL-CC1352P-2 board topology and TI documentation (https://www.ti.com/lit/zip/swrc350).
+This stick is developed based on LAUNCHXL-CC1352P-2 board topology and TI documentation (https://www.ti.com/lit/zip/swrc350).

 Equipped with BTN-1, BTN-2 and Reset buttons similar to a debug board.
 In addition, four LED indicators for Power, UART activity, RedLED and GrnLED.